xieyuheng/inner/source/_posts/person/vladimir-voevodsky/c-system.md

   Such a type theory include Martin-Löf's type theory, thus this paper can also be viewed as providing algebraic semantics to Martin-Löf's type theory.

+  In my view,
+  to formalize mathematical practice in a natural way, we also need the following features,
+  - Subtype (inheritance) -- to avoid re-implementation,
+  - Quotient types -- which occurs very often in mathematical constructions,
+  - Fulfilling type system -- to use type constructors in a flexible way.